LounesMD/MMStrokeNet/README.md

 ## Deep Learning and Multi-Modal MRI for Segmentation of Sub-Acute and Chronic Stroke Lesions

+*This project is intended for research and educational purposes only.
+Commercial use of the models or data is strictly prohibited unless prior permission is granted by the authors.*

 *Research article currently under revision*

 Main contact :